sameetmehta/freqSeq/README.md

        In this step, each class of lesions is sorted, and further classified as

        * Single
        * Recurrent
-         * PCR duplicatea
+       * PCR duplicate

        And saved to individual files.

  4. Put Single and Recurrent Files together.

 After step 4, we have 16 output files for each sample.
+For these we use the files that have all the lesions that are in the single+recurrent file for each of the sample.
+These files are `SAM` files with few extra columns.
+This is a tab-separated-file, and is quite amenable to analysis using `R`.

+## Steps for Analysis - II

+The single+recurrent lesions for each sample can be analyzed using `R`.
+Most the analysis is possible in a interactive manner.